jcgneto/CV/README.md

 # Research areas of interest

-Ecology and evolution of bacterial pathogens.
-Foodborne pathogens.
+Microbial population and community ecology.
+Ecological statistics.
+Gut microbiome of humans and animals.

 # Publications